istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 There is a time gap between a node becomes schedulable and the Istio CNI plugin becomes ready on that node.
 If an application pod starts up during this time, it is possible that traffic redirection is not properly set up and traffic would be able to bypass the Istio sidecar.

-This race condition is mitigated for the sidecar dataplane mode by a "detect and repair" method.
+This race condition is mitigated for the sidecar data plane mode by a "detect and repair" method.
 Please take a look at [race condition & mitigation](#race-condition--mitigation) section to understand the implication of this mitigation, and for configuration instructions
 {{< /tip >}}